cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Task synchronization with a repository

 1. At the end of the annotation process, a task is synchronized clicking the `` Git Repository Sync`` on the main page.
+Notice: this the feature works only if a git repository was specified when the task was created.

     ![](static/documentation/images/image106.jpg)